 Credit for life experience or prior work experience in lieu of coursework or the social work practicums is not permitted.
 Please refer to the BSW Student Handbook for more information regarding the school's transfer of credit and proficiency exam policies.
 All social work courses required in the Professional Sequence are restricted to social work majors.

 In the event you drop, do not receive a grade of C or higher, or take an incomplete in a required course, including the Social Work Core, you may be ineligible to progress in the major.
-Contact the BSW Program Director immediately to develop an academic contract.
+Contact the BSW Program Director immediately to develop an academic plan.

 All courses must be taken in the sequence outlined.
 Students entering our DL Program may have a slightly different course sequence.